 To local or not to local, it totally depends…is the answer

 As you can see, similar to picking the right social channels and influencer types, the decision to focus on influencers with local audiences can be pretty important for some campaigns.
 If you are selling to a geographically constrained audience, opting for local level influencers to make use of relevant local tagging might make all the difference for your campaign.
-For local, national, or even international campaigns, you can find the right peer influencers for you, today, by signing up for a free trial at Intellifluence.
+For local, national, or even international campaigns, you can find the right peer influencers for you, today, by signing up at Intellifluence.